 You can just type w on you console to run w command.
 Take a look below :

 Here’s how to read that information :

-Please notice that the header of w is also display an information about the current time, how long the system has been running, how many users are currently logged on, and the system load averages for the pas 1, 5, 15 minutes.
+Please notice that the header of w is also displaying an information about the current time, how long the system has been running, how many users are currently logged on, and the system load averages for the past 1, 5, 15 minutes.
 This output is exactly the same with uptime command.

 You may only want to focus on the w output.
 If yes, you can remove the header information.
 Use -h parameter to do it

 $ w -h

 -s parameter let you more focus only to User, Tty, From, Idle and What fields.
 Here’s a sample output :

 4) Toggle printing the from (remote hostname) field

 The original w command, by default does not print the from field.
 Using -f parameter, will show you the from field.
 However, your system administrator or distribution maintainer may have compiled a version in which from field is shown by default.